Astroua/TurbuStat/docs/data_requirements.rst

 Spatial Projection
 ******************

-TurbuStat assumes that the spatial dimensions of the data are square.
+TurbuStat assumes that the spatial dimensions of the data **are square on the sky**.
 All physical and angular dimensions will be incorrect, otherwise.
 Data with non-square pixels should first be reprojected.
 This can be easily done using `spectral-cube <http://spectral-cube.readthedocs.io/en/latest/>`_:

     >>> reproj_cube = cube.reproject(new_header)  # doctest: +SKIP
     >>> reproj_proj = proj_2D.reproject(new_header_2D)  # doctest: +SKIP